Origins and use

-The “routes of the salt” that spreaded from the sea to the internal territories (look the Via Salaria) were large commercial streets, to transit along which you often had to pay a tax calculated on the value of the goods in transit.
-During the Middle Ages salt continued to be considered a very precious commodity and the taxes applied on its transport passed from 2.5% of the Roman imperial age to 20%.
+The “routes of the salt” that spread from the sea to the internal territories (look the Via Salaria) were large commercial streets, to transit along which you often had to pay a tax calculated on the value of the goods in transit.
+During the Middle Ages, salt continued to be considered a very precious commodity and the taxes applied to its transport passed from 2.5% of the Roman imperial age to 20%.

-Thanks to its geographical position, Italy became the center of the salt trade, and this favored the enrichment of producing or exporting cities, such as Venice and Genoa, for example.
+Thanks to its geographical position, Italy became the centre of the salt trade, and this favoured the enrichment of producing or exporting cities, such as Venice and Genoa, for example.

 The centrality of this product in everyday life is evidenced by literature, mythology and religions, one for all the Christian one.
-For example, in the Discourse of the mountain of Jesus, handed down in the Gospels, is famous the phrase of Christ which, addressed to the apostles, said “you are the salt of the earth; but if salt loses its flavor, with what can it be salted?”
+For example, in the Discourse of the mountain of Jesus, handed down in the Gospels, is famous the phrase of Christ which, addressed to the apostles, said: “you are the salt of the earth; but if the salt loses its flavour, with what can it be salted?”
 (Matthew 5, 13).

 Salt: symbolic values

 Precisely for its nutritional value and consequently for its venal value, salt acquires over time numerous symbolic values, such as that of “fidelity and stability”, when, with its exchange in the “salt pacts”, agreements were concluded between marriage and economy, or that of “purification from evil”, when it was sprinkled on the occasion of baptisms, blessings or exorcisms.